-I’m going to show the 5 ways that artists like you can make social media much less stressful, negative, and overall, less of a burden on your daily life and your mental health while still using it as a tool that grows your artistic career.
+I’m going to show the 5 ways that artists like you can manage social media so it’s less stressful, negative, and overall, less of a burden on your daily life and your mental health.

 I personally use social media quite a bit to promote my music, but there are several key things that I’ve learned along my journey of getting to 5 million Spotify streams like automating this process and systematizing it.